2004 Belgian Grand Prix

 The 2004 Belgian Grand Prix (formally the Formula 1 Belgian Grand Prix 2004) was a Formula One motor race held on 29 August 2004, at the Circuit de Spa-Francorchamps, near the village of Francorchamps, Wallonia, Belgium.
 It was Race 14 of 18 in the 2004 FIA Formula One World Championship.

 The race was contested over 44 laps and was won by Kimi Räikkönen, taking his and McLaren's only race win of the season from tenth place on the grid.
-Second place for Michael Schumacher won his seventh world championship, after beating third-placed Rubens Barrichello.
+Second place went to Michael Schumacher, who won his seventh and final world championship, after beating third-placed Rubens Barrichello.

 Jarno Trulli started from pole position alongside Schumacher.
 The race saw many changes of the lead, but following several fortuitous safety cars, Räikkönen was leading the race for the final few laps.
-Mark Webber triggered a pile-up at the start, eliminating four cars and damaging several others, although he did admit to his mistake later.
+Mark Webber triggered a pile-up at the start, eliminating four cars and damaging several others, although he did admit his mistake later.
 The race saw Christian Klien score his first championship points, and Olivier Panis and the Jaguar team their last.

 Report

 Background

-Ferrari had sealed the Constructors' Championship at the previous race, but the battle for second in the Championship, between Renault and BAR, was still fierce.

 Heading into the 14th race of the season, Michael Schumacher, driving for the Ferrari team, was leading the Drivers' Championship by 38 points from teammate Rubens Barrichello.
 Jenson Button, driving for BAR, was in third place, but only Schumacher and Barrichello could mathematically win the championship.
+Ferrari had sealed the Constructors' Championship at the previous race, but the battle for second in the Championship, between Renault and BAR, was still fierce.

 However, the biggest story was the controversy surrounding Button's drive for 2005.
 Ten days before the Hungarian Grand Prix, Button chose to leave BAR and signed a two-year contract to return to Williams.
 This was surprising, as Button was enjoying his best season to date, while Williams had been struggling.
 BAR, however, insisted they had the right to exercise their option to keep Button.
 Button's management argued that the BAR option was not valid because it contained a clause allowing him to leave if BAR risked losing their Honda engines.
 They felt the new contract signed in the summer for Honda to supply engines to BAR was not definitive, and thus Button was free to move.

 With regard to the Spa circuit itself, the race did not take place in 2003 so that modifications to the Bus Stop chicane could be completed.
 Pundits were very critical of the changes to the chicane: namely, a sweeping right-hand bend has been introduced just before it.
 This left a huge piece of green-coloured tarmac, causing Martin Brundle to be very scathing of it during qualifying, stating "you could hold an entire kart meeting in there, including transporters and trucks!"